isamu-isozaki/teamai_test/product/index.html.md

 specs for a part of the product for next year.
 So how should you be spending your time?

-Invest the majority of your time (say 70%) in deeply understanding the problem.
+Invest the majority of your time (say 70%/index.html.md) in deeply understanding the problem.
 Then spend 10% of your time writing the spec _for the first iteration only_ and handling comments, and use the remaining 20% to work on promoting it.

-A problem you understand well should always have a (seemingly) simple or obvious solution.
-Reduce it to its simplest form (see above) and only ship that.
+A problem you understand well should always have a (seemingly/index.html.md) simple or obvious solution.
+Reduce it to its simplest form (see above/index.html.md) and only ship that.

 Once you've shipped your solution, both you and the community will have a much better idea of what can be improved and what should be prioritized